 Reasons for the current opioid crisis range are difficult to tease out.
 Opioid addiction, of course, is not new but dates back centuries.
 Since the 1980s, however, prescriptions for pain have been on the rise.
 A recent report by Opioid Action found that on average, American doctors collectively write 650,000 prescriptions per day.
 With this, the pharmaceutical industry started to flood the market with new options, including OxyContin.
 Eventually, this would lead to an increase in pill mills.
 Along with the spread of prescription pain killers (acquired both legally and illegally), in recent years, the cost of heroine has plummeted and distribution networks have moved from urban centres to small towns nationwide.
 Finally, in 2014, yet another culprit, fentanyl, came on the scene, further deepening the crisis.

 Opioid Action, among other organizations continue to emphasize that to address the nation’s current drug crisis, more education is needed.
 As the organization emphasizes, “It is said that an ounce of prevention is worth a pound of cure, and this certainly applies to our efforts to fight the opioid crisis…By approaching prevention and education efforts with the same urgency and determination with which we work to reverse overdoses and arrest drug traffickers, we can begin to create the cultural transformation needed to free our communities from the grip of the opioid crisis.”
 Notably, the education called for by Opioid Action and other groups is multifaceted and aims to target users, potential users, caregivers, and health care professionals.
+Some also believe herbal medicine has a role to play as well.
 Of course, meeting all these groups is a challenge, especially in a nation the size of the United States.
 This is where eLearning is emerging as part of the prevention strategy.